Transcendent-Tapir/Distorted-Domains/advancement.md

 ##### Lowering Aspects

 When Lowering negative aspects, it always costs 5.
 However, a negative aspect cannot be lowered below d4, there will always be a trace of it around.

+### Personal Goals

+Travelers have a goal, they are looking for something.
+If a traveler finds that thing, they gain 20 advancement.
+However, if a player wants to continue on with that same character, they must be given a new goal of some kind, a reason to keep going.
+The easiest way to do this is to re-roll on the "Looking for" table in character creation.
+This new goal starts at a d6.